jankner/meta-report/report.md

 ### Deep vs. shallow embedding

-There are two major techniques for embedding languages; shallow embedding and deep embedding.
+There are two major techniques for embedding languages; *shallow embedding* and *deep embedding*.
 In a shallow embedding elements are represented by their semantics, the observations that can be done on them.
 In a deep embedding the elements are represented by their syntax, how they are constructed.